Samaritan's Purse: Operation Christmas Child

+In 1994, a pioneering figure of the program, Mary Damron, collected 1,256 shoeboxes from family and neighbors in her impoverished community of Wyoming County, West Virginia.
+Damron was one of the first major collectors of shoeboxes for Operation Christmas Child, and soon became an ambassador and missionary for the program.
+She traveled to over 40 countries during her time as a missionary with Samaritan's Purse.
+Damron died in December 2024, aged 70.

+In November 2022, the organization reached a milestone by distributing its 200 millionth Christmas shoebox.

+Elizabeth Groff, who was born in Ukraine and adopted by an American family in 2007, delivered the 200 millionth shoebox gift to a child in Ukraine.

-The program uses "follow-up" evangelism with pamphlets of Bible stories that are given to families that receive the boxes, and an organizer for Operation Christmas Child says his goal every day is to "expand [God's] kingdom through Operation Christmas Child."
+The program uses "follow-up" evangelism with pamphlets of Bible stories that are given to families that receive the boxes.

 The follow-up evangelism program of Operation Christmas Child is called "The Greatest Journey".
 It is a 12-week discipleship program for children who receive shoebox gifts.

+U.S. disaster relief

+Samaritan's Purse launched a large civilian airlift operation to relieve those affected by Hurricane Helene (late September 2024).
+The organization completed 358 missions (helicopter and fixed wing).
+35,000 volunteers participated in cleaning the affected areas from mud, trees, and debris.
+In November 2024, Samaritan's Purse announced the launch of its new Hurricane Helene Rebuild Program.
+In May 2025, Franklin Graham started welcoming the first families into their new homes, which were provided free-of-charge and fully furnished.

 Emergency aid

 The organization's medical mission in Liberia, West Africa, was one of only two medical NGOs active in Liberia during the beginning of the 2014 Ebola outbreak.
 Samaritan's Purse and SIM USA both have been actively engaged in treating the outbreak of Ebola hemorrhagic fever in Liberia.
 On August 1, 2014, the organization announced that it was evacuating 60 nonessential personnel from Liberia.
 Dr. Kent Brantly, a Texas-based doctor working for the organization, was the first U.S. citizen to contract the Ebola virus in Liberia while treating the disease.
 He arrived in the United States on Saturday, August 2, and was treated and subsequently released after nearly three weeks in a special isolation unit of Emory University Hospital in Atlanta, Georgia.
 The organization recorded their mission in Liberia in the documentary Facing Darkness.
-Samaritan's Purse has a fleet of 21 planes and 2 helicopters for the emergency transport of basic necessities and aid workers.
+Samaritan's Purse has a fleet of 24 aircraft (22 planes and 2 helicopters) for the emergency transport of basic necessities and aid workers.

+The organization launched hygiene and public awareness campaigns about prevention and diagnosis and airlifted nearly 200 tons of relief supplies to the country.
+Samaritan’s Purse also responded to the large Ebola outbreak in the Democratic Republic of Congo in 2018.
+During that crisis, the organization set up a 56-bed emergency field hospital in Komanda where teams of Samaritan’s Purse doctors and nurses treated nearly 600 patients who were in desperate need of care.